dfrho/trends-summary/README.md

 ## Project Overview

 Search by State Trends is a web application that visualizes and summarizes Google search trends by state in the United States.
+(This is a test read of the Google Trends "Share" to "XML" feeds by state.
+Only a hobby learning project, using standard browser methods).

 Our goal was to create a functional MVP that could:

 1. Display an interactive map of the US
 2. Fetch real-time trend data for selected states